Top 5 Underquilts for Hammock Camping

 1. Lay the quilt inside the hammock to start to prevent it from getting wet or dirty on the ground, then attach the ends and remove enough slack so that it suspends at the desired height when you slide it out of and under the hammock.

 2. With you in the hammock, minimize the air space between the hammock and the top of the quilt.
-Snug up the adjustments to ensure the quilt is close, but not too close so that your body won’t compress it.
+Snug up the adjustments to keep the quilt close but not too close so your body won’t compress it.

 3. To prevent air from flowing through, snug each end tightly.